GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 will give you information about the volume plugin.

-## Where should I report bugs?
+## Where should I report issues?

-Bugs are tracked in GNOME's Bugzilla at <http://bugzilla.gnome.org>, under the product GStreamer.
-Using bugzilla you can view past bug history, report new bugs, submit patches etc. Bugzilla requires you to create an account there, which might seem cumbersome, but allows us to at least have a chance at contacting you for further information, as we will often have to do.
+Issues are tracked in Freedesktop.org's Gitlab at
+<https://gitlab.freedesktop.org/gstreamer>.
+Using Gitlab you can view past
+issues, report new issues, submit merge requests etc. Gitlab requires you to create an account there, which might seem cumbersome, but allows us to at least have a chance at contacting you for further information, as we will often have to do.

 ## How should I report bugs?